sg-c/alluxio-secure-hadoop/README.md

 <a name="start_containers"/></a>
 ### &#x1F536; Start the KDC, Hadoop and Alluxio containers

+#### Step 0.
+Create the network

+The docker network can be created by the `./network.sh` script.
+Just run following command.

+     ./network.sh create      # for creating the network ./network.sh remove      # for removing the network ./netwokr.sh inspect     # for inspecting the network

 #### Step 1.
 Remove volumes

 Remove any existing volumes for these containers